jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3C) A person described in subsection (3B) who is medically or physically unable to provide a blood specimen is presumed, in the absence of proof to the contrary, to have refused to permit a blood specimen to be taken.
 (4) For the purposes of this section, a conviction for an offence against a provision of the Transport Act 1962 corresponding to an offence specified in subsection (3) is to be treated as a conviction for an offence specified in that subsection.
 (5) The imposition of a mandatory disqualification under this section is subject to section 81 (which allows a court not to order disqualification for special reasons relating to the offence).

+### 60A Failure or refusal to undergo oral fluid screening test or provide oral fluid sample
+(1) A person commits an infringement offence if the person— (a) fails or refuses to undergo an oral fluid screening test without delay after having been required to do so under any of sections 71A to 71C by an enforcement officer; or
+  (b) fails or refuses to provide an oral fluid sample after having been required to do so under section 71DE(2) by an enforcement officer.
+(2) A person does not fail or refuse to undergo an oral fluid screening test or provide an oral fluid sample only because,— (a) in the case of an oral fluid screening test, the person is unable to provide an oral fluid sample that is sufficient to carry out the oral fluid screening test; or
+  (b) in the case of an oral fluid sample required under section 71DE(2), the person is unable to provide a sample that is sufficient for an approved analyst to carry out analysis in accordance with this Act.

 ### 61 Person in charge of motor vehicle causing injury or death
 (1) A person commits an offence if the person is in charge of a motor vehicle and causes bodily injury to or the death of a person while—